A pause, only where you asked for one

 When you want words, Claude writes them with you.
 Here is exactly what that involves.

-Privacy, the short version
+The short version

 - No account.
 There is nothing to sign up for.